Erik Rutan

-Erik Rutan (born June 10, 1971) is an American heavy metal musician and producer from New Jersey.
-He is the guitarist and lead vocalist of death metal band Hate Eternal and lead guitarist for Cannibal Corpse, who he fully joined in 2021 after acting as a fill-in guitarist during their 2019 tour.
-Rutan has also spent time with Morbid Angel (three different stints) and Ripping Corpse.
-When not performing, Rutan operates his own recording studio in Florida called Mana Recording Studios.
+Erik Rutan (born June 10, 1971) is an American death metal musician and record producer.
+He is the guitarist and lead vocalist of death metal band Hate Eternal, as well as the lead guitarist for Cannibal Corpse.
+Rutan has also played with Morbid Angel and Ripping Corpse.
+In addition, Rutan owns and operates Mana Recording Studios in Florida.

-Recording
+Early life

+Rutan was born in New Jersey.

+Career

+Ripping Corpse

+Rutan started his music career with Ripping Corpse, recording one album titled Dreaming with the Dead released in 1991.

+Morbid Angel

-Rutan started his metal career with Ripping Corpse, recording one album titled Dreaming with the Dead released in 1991.
-Around 1995, he left to join Morbid Angel, recording Domination (1995) before leaving in 1996 to found his own band, Hate Eternal, releasing their first album Conquering the Throne in 1999.
-Rutan then returned to Morbid Angel to record Gateways to Annihilation, released in 2000.
-Rutan left Morbid Angel again to concentrate on Hate Eternal, releasing King of All Kings in 2002 and I, Monarch in 2005.
-He rejoined Morbid Angel once more for the band's 2006 summer tour of Europe, a move about which the other band members said, "This will certainly be an exciting event with the Domination lineup together for the first time in 10 years!"
+Rutan left Ripping Corpse in 1993 to join Morbid Angel, recording Domination (1995) before leaving in 1996 to found his own band, Hate Eternal.
+He returned to Morbid Angel to record 2000's Gateways to Annihilation before leaving again to concentrate on Hate Eternal.
+He rejoined the band once more for the band's 2006 summer tour of Europe, which featured the band's Domination lineup.
 The tour included a stop at the Wacken Open Air festival.

+Hate Eternal

+Hate Eternal released their debut album Conquering the Throne in 1999, followed by King of All Kings in 2002 and I, Monarch in 2005.

+Cannibal Corpse

+On January 18, 2019, it was announced that Rutan would fill in for Pat O'Brien of Cannibal Corpse for the remainder of their winter and spring tour dates.
+Rutan was later made the permanent lead guitarist of the band on February 2, 2021 and appears on their fifteenth studio album Violence Unimagined.

+Other projects

 Rutan has had a number of side projects that highlight different aspects of his playing.
-For example, he formed the group Alas with former the Therion vocalist Martina Astner, releasing the landmark progressive metal album Absolute Purity in 2001.

-Rutan is a guest vocalist on the track "Bone Crown" on Annotations of an Autopsy's second full-length album, II: The Reign of Darkness.
+For example, he formed the group Alas with former Therion vocalist Martina Astner, releasing the landmark progressive metal album Absolute Purity in 2001.
+Rutan was also a guest vocalist on the track "Bone Crown" on Annotations of an Autopsy's second full-length album, II: The Reign of Darkness.

-On January 18, 2019, it was announced that Rutan would fill in for Pat O'Brien of Cannibal Corpse for the remainder of their winter and spring tour dates.
-Rutan was officially announced as a permanent member of the band on February 2, 2021 and appears on their fifteenth studio album Violence Unimagined.
+Artistry

+Axl Rosenberg of MetalSucks described Rutan's production style as sounding "cold, steely, and uninviting," and called it "the aural equivalent of the desaturated colors of modern torture porn flicks."

+Equipment

 Erik is a long time player of B.C.
 Rich guitars and has played various Ironbirds and V's with Dimarzio, EMG, Seymour Duncan, and (more recently) Fishman pickups.
 He has also played Ibanez guitars, mostly during his latter days with Morbid Angel and the early Hate Eternal days.
 During his time with Ripping Corpse, he played a Yamaha superstrat guitar (most likely an RGX model).
 For Morbid Angel, he used a Gibson Explorer outfitted with a Floyd Rose bridge and an Ibanez Universe guitar given to him by Trey Azagthoth.
 Recently, B.C.
 Rich created an Erik Rutan custom 7-string Ironbird with Fishman Fluence pickups and this is now his main guitar for Cannibal Corpse.
 Erik uses various amps from various companies including Marshall, ENGL, and Mesa Boogie.

 In 2021 Rutan got an endorsement with B.C.
 Rich, he now has his own signature 7 String Ironbird.